-8.4 Review all data via web application
+8.4 Review All Data via Web Application

-In order to facilitate efficient review of all data for a given month, custom web applications (webapps) were developed.
-Three important webapp tools for the CSN analyst include:
+In order to facilitate efficient review of all data for a given month, custom web applications (web apps) were developed.
+There are three important web app tools for the CSN analyst, which include CSN Network Status, CSN Data Management, and CSN Data web apps for importing data from external laboratories or sources.
+Files from the respective folders in the networked U drive are uploaded following the instructions in TI 801A.